1khushibarnwal/FundMe/README.md

 # Deployment to a testnet or mainnet
 1. Setup environment variables
 You'll want to set your SEPOLIA_RPC_URL and PRIVATE_KEY as environment variables.
-You can add them to a .env file, similar to what you see in.
+You can add them to a .env file.

 * PRIVATE_KEY: The private key of your account (like from [metamask](https://metamask.io/)).